ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.sql/README.md

 `ts` is mandatory.
 At least one other flags must be included in state object.

 Be careful with `counters`.
-The `counters` in DB will not be reset and you must handle it yourself.
+The `counters` in DB will not be reset, and you must handle it yourself.

 ## Get history
 Additional to custom queries, you can use build in system function **getHistory**: